Solent University wins bid for new regional Institute of Technology

-Professor Karen Stanton, Solent University Vice-Chancellor, says: “We are delighted with this progress – Institutes of Technology aim to deliver technical knowledge, combined with the practical skills demanded by employers – values that are already embedded across Solent as we ensure all our students are ready for a successful future.
-We hope to be able to deliver these benefits to many more learners and offer further opportunities for education and growth across our community will be of huge benefit to the area, both educationally and economically.”
+Professor Karen Stanton, Solent University Vice-Chancellor, says: This is great news for the region.
+Institutes of Technology aim to deliver technical knowledge, combined with the practical skills demanded by employers – values already embedded in Solent’s curriculum as we ensure all our students are ready for a successful future.
+To be able to deliver these benefits to many more learners and offer further opportunities for education and growth across our community will be of huge benefit to the area, both educationally and economically.”